 Abstract

 Nutrition-sensitive program is one among the approaches to improve the nutritional status of children.
-In poor socioeconomic status of households, improving maternal knowledge on child nutrition reduced malnutrition-related morbidity and mortality.
-However; it is not clear if the effects are long lasting or not.
-Therefore, the present study was designed with the major aim to evaluate the sustainability of the knowledge and practices obtained from pulse-related nutrition education intervention.
-To this end, a community-based case-control study was conducted on 390 mother-child pairs in southern Ethiopia form December 2017 to January 2018.
+In households with poor socioeconomic status, improving maternal knowledge of child nutrition has been shown to reduce malnutrition-related morbidity and mortality.
+However, it is not clear if the effects are long-lasting or not.
+Therefore, the present study was designed with the primary aim of evaluating the sustainability of the knowledge and practices gained from the pulse-related nutrition education intervention.
+To this end, a community-based case-control study was conducted on 390 mother-child pairs in southern Ethiopia from December 2017 to January 2018.
 In this study, the cases were those mother-child pairs, previously given pulse-related nutrition education, while the controls were the ones who were not provided a similar intervention.
 A Chi-square test was used for comparison of categorical variables, and the t-tests for the mean effect.
 It was found that knowledge was higher in the cases compared with the control group.
 More specifically, a higher mean difference score was recorded in knowledge in the cases, 8.36 (1.64), than control, 6.82 (2.4).
-Besides, there was a significant difference in using pulse for complementary food preparation between the cases and control groups.
+Besides, there was a significant difference in using pulses for complementary food preparation between the cases and control groups.
 Moreover, there was a higher mean difference in the practice score in the cases, 6.02 (1.22) compared with the control group, 4.88 (1.68), (p<0.01).
-In conclusion, the pulse-related nutrition education intervention has a lasting effect on the maternal knowledge and practices on the inclusion of pulses in complementary food preparation for 6-23-months-old children.
+In conclusion, the pulse-related nutrition education intervention has had a lasting effect on maternal knowledge and practices regarding the inclusion of pulses in complementary food preparation for children aged 6-23 months.

 Published